 Now is the time to see if you can obtain a better rate or more favourable terms.
 You may even reconsider whether you want to stay in the same home at all.

-At the very least, you’ll want to shop around for the best possible rate when your mortgage is up for renewal.
+When your mortgage renewal is approaching, shopping around for the best rate should be your first step.
 With housing prices as high as they are, even a slight percentage point can make a difference as to whether you can comfortably afford your mortgage or struggle to make your payments.

 You can ask your existing lender for their best possible rate.
 During your negotiations, be polite, but also be assertive.
 Remember, the lender’s goal is to give you the best rate for them, not what’s best for you.